 Copyright 2016 James Marsh

-The discharges and stream levels are at a normal level and the water is clear.
+Very good conditions exist.
+The discharges and stream levels are still at a normal level and the water is clear.
 Good late season hatches are taking place.
-We received four good reports from customers fishing this past week.
+We received two good reports from customers fishing this past week.

 Stream Conditions: Afternoon Water Temperature: 55 (lower section)